wisskirchenj/javascript-tutorial/README.md

 #### Javascript-Tutorial by John Smilga

-The sources are originally cloned from the
+The files were originally cloned from the GitHub-Repo https://github.com/john-smilga/javascript-basic-projects.
+The sources of this repo are my own implementation of the 15 free projects - based upon the setup-folder provided.

 ## Progress